Medellín · Part of Laureles

 Walkability

 Good but uneven.
 The main residential streets are walkable; the riverfront access points are pedestrian-friendly during the day.
-La 70 is a 15-20 minute walk north (or a 5-minute Cabify); Carlos E. Restrepo is a 15-minute walk west.
+La 70 is a 15-20 minute walk north (or a 5-minute Uber); Carlos E. Restrepo is a 15-minute walk west.
 Daily essentials are reachable on foot but the density is lower than Laureles core.

 Transit / Commute